-If the Graph Does Not Appear:
+If the Progress Data Does Not Appear:

-- The graph requires at least one skill designated Needs Work or Instructional within the chosen strand.
-(This skill status can come from either a Skills Locator or Mastery Check.) - The student profile may be missing a required reporting attribute, such as Ethnicity.
-Ask your school or district leaders to complete the student profile. - Also, you may need to wait for overnight processing, especially if the student was added on the same day as testing.
+- Student must have at least one skill with Passed or Mastered status. - The student profile might lack needed information, such as Ethnicity.
+Ask your school or district leaders to complete the student profile. - You might need to wait for overnight processing, especially if the student was added on the same day as testing.